'A hell of a year': GOP eyes big 2022, but weaknesses remain

 8 of8

-WASHINGTON (AP) — This time last year, the Republican Party was hitting bottom.
+WASHINGTON (AP) — Not long ago, the the Republican Party was hitting bottom.

-Having already lost the presidency and House, the GOP would soon squander its Senate majority and watch with horror as thousands of Donald Trump's supporters stormed the U.S. Capitol in a violent attack last Jan.
-6 that will be forever linked to the Republican president's legacy.
+The GOP had lost the presidency and House in November 2020 and would soon squander its Senate majority early in 2021 — then watch with horror as supporters of then-President Donald Trump stormed the U.S. Capitol last Jan.
+6.

 Written By